100 Transition Words for Essays & TOEFL Writing (2026)

 Spoken-register transitions for Take-an-Interview

-The eight written-register lists above sound stilted in spoken English.
+The ten written-register lists above sound stilted in spoken English.
 For the Take-an-Interview task, use these 25 spoken connectives instead.
 They are short, natural, and they do not cost you syllables in a 45-second response.

 Addition: also, plus, on top of that, and another thing.